stephenrlouie/service/README.md

 ## Other Notes

 Catching SIGNALS is left to the user of `Service`, and Call `Kill` to force all services in the group to stop.

+Each child routine is expected to return one error at most.
+Internally each routine's error channel is merged into an error channel that has a capacity equal to the number of child routines.
+If the child routines pass more errors than the number of child routines the channel will fill up and crash the program.